-The project was set up with an expected financial IRR (Internal Rate of Return) of approximately 17.5 % before taxes and un-leverage per year.
-If we consider taxes the return will be below 16% without the benefit of CER revenues.
-This average project IRR is below to the SELIC rate, set on the 19.25% level as of October 2005 (when Salto started construction), although the project is a much riskier investment as compared to Brazilian government bonds.
-The inclusion of the revenues from CERs makes the project's IRR increase by approximately 2.8 points from 17.5% to 20.3 %(IRR calculation under request).
+The project was set up with an expected financial IRR (Internal Rate of Return) of approximately 20.8 % per year, without the benefit of the CER revenues.
+This average project IRR is very close to the SELIC rate, set on the 25.3 % level on the first semester of 2003 (when Sacre 2 started construction), although the project is a much riskier investment as compared to Brazilian government bonds.
+The inclusion of the revenues from CERs makes the project's IRR increase by approximately 1.2 points from 20.8% to 22 % (IRR calculation under request).
 Such increase in return would partially compensate for the additional risk the investor would take with this project.
-It is important to emphasize that, before the project construction start, Salto Jauru Energética considered the return of 20% to invest in new projects and the inclusion of revenues from CERs makes the project's IRR surpass the SELIC rate and the return defined by the stakeholders.
-Also, the CERs are being proposed to BNDES as part of the guarantees packages and without them the project will need to find additional guarantees.

-In addition, the increase of 2.8 points, the CER revenues would bring the project additional benefits due to the fact that they are generated in hard currencies (US Dollar or EURO).
+In addition, the increase of 1.2 points, the CER revenues would bring the project additional benefits due to the fact that they are generated in hard currencies (US Dollar or EURO).
 That revenue allows the project sponsors to hedge its debt cash flow against currency devaluation.
-Moreover, the CER Free Cash Flow, in US dollars or euro, could be discounted at an applicable discount interest rate, thus increasing the project leverage, that currently is un-leverage.
+Moreover, the CER Free Cash Flow, in US dollars or euro, could be discounted at an applicable discount interest rate, thus increasing the project leverage.

-The Table 4 below shows the CER revenues attractiveness of the project, based on the project IRR before taxes and un-leverage.
+The Table 4 below shows the CER revenues attractiveness of the project, based on the project IRR.

-Plant IRR with CER IRR without CER Salto 20.3% 17.5%
+Plant IRR with CER IRR without CER Sacre 2 22% 20.8%